Trump Said He Would Change Fort Moore Back To Benning. What Do You Think?

 “There are forces in this city who want to take the voice from the people, which is a violation of our inalienable rights as Americans.”

-When asked about the alleged disenfranchised votes, Elections & Registration Director Nancy Boren stated she was unaware of the situation.
+When discussing the alleged disenfranchised votes, Elections & Registration Director Nancy Boren stated she was unaware of the situation, but would look further into it.
 Boren also expressed reservations about the positions advocated by local political activist Lucas Melton.

 For more information on advocacy efforts and resources, Melton encourages interested parties to access additional materials provided by his organization, Mazii Action.